 Draw a tree with a trunk, full of leaves or draw them during the winter, stripped of leaves and full of branches.

-These are quite a lot, and I hope these simple and cute drawing ideas for beginner artists have helped you out on your art journey!
+These are quite a lot, and I hope these cute drawing ideas for beginner artists have helped you out on your art journey!

 Have fun and, if you’re still looking for more, here are over 60 drawing ideas for artists of any age.